kkdlau/COMP4411-Impressionist/README.md

  - I decided to keep it as I put lots of effort.
  - Can you give me partial credit for this, please QAQ?

+9. Multi-Resolution Painting:
+ - The effect is best observed with Point brush, or Curved brush with width set to 3

-9. If there are any bugs, please try restarting the program...
+10. If there are any bugs, please try restarting the program...
 Thanks!